savo92/fetchy-js/README.md

 ## Install

 ### From npm
-Just run `yarn add fetchy-js` or `npm install fetch-js`
+Just run `yarn add fetchy-js` or `npm install fetchy-js`

 ### From source

 1. Clone this repository
 1. I encourage you to use Yarn to install and build.
-Follow [this guide](https://yarnpkg.com/en/docs/install) to install Yarn.-
+Follow [this guide](https://yarnpkg.com/en/docs/install) to install Yarn.
 1. Run `yarn install && yarn build` to compile and transorm it.
 1. Your `dist/` is ready!